One day on the Relay…

 (Relay No. 1) Landscapes

-Each morning at 8am Relay will the physical journey from one town to the next.
-The roughly marathon distance will be approached as a duathlon—a run out of town, cycling the longer stretch between, followed by a run into the next town.
-The Relay Coach and support van will keep close contact with the runners and cyclists for navigation and safety.
+Each morning Relay will begin the physical journey from one town to the next.
+The roughly marathon’s distance will be approached as a relay composed of surrogate walkers, runners, cyclists, and paddlers from neighboring river communities.
+When no regional surrogates step in to carry the voices downriver, Victoria Bradford Styrbicki will approach the distance as a duathlon—a run out of town, cycling the longer stretch between, followed by a run into the next town.
+The Relay support van will keep close contact with the walkers, runners, and cyclists for navigation and safety.

-Each afternoon Relay researchers will begin a relay of information.
-Through one-on-one interactions with six local residents in the arrival town, Relay will “gather the voices” of that community.
-For several hours that day, the local hosts will invite researchers to observe their everyday lives, witnessing how they are moved by the environment around them and the issues and concerns they face each day.
-Researchers may find opportunities to participate in activities that are a part of their local host’s day, as well as enter into conversation about general and specific topics.
+Each afternoon through one-on-one interactions with up to six local residents in the arrival town, Relay will “gather the voices” of that community.
+For several hours that day, the local hosts will invite Styrbicki to observe their everyday lives, witnessing how they are moved by the environment around them and the issues and concerns they face each day.
+Styrbicki may find opportunities to participate in activities that are a part of their local host’s day, as well as enter into conversation about general and specific topics.

 The intention behind using this embedded method is to truly place the voice, or story, of the individual in the location they are in, and to get passed the programmed narratives we all tell.
 By building familiarity and relationships through art, Artistic Director Victoria Bradford Styrbicki believes you can create a greater opportunity to affect change and make an impact.

-As each researcher spends time with their local host, gathering their voice, the researcher will use a practice of “whole body listening” to make observations as well as using audio recorders.
+As Styrbicki spends time with each local host, gathering their voices, she will use a practice of “whole body listening” to make observations.
 This story data will also be used in mapping analyis by the Water Institute of the Gulf as well as in the community storytelling events presented that day and subsequent days along the River.

 The intention of the event is threefold: to “relay” to the local citizens what has been learned from upriver, to “relay” to them what was witnessed that day in their own community, and to invite them to “relay” their own stories and insights on the connectedness between what came before and what is present in their own voices and landscape.